Noise-Aware Quantum Amplitude Estimation: Abstract

 \section{Abstract}

-In this paper we derive from simple and reasonable assumptions a Gaussian noise model for NISQ Quantum Amplitude Estimation (QAE).
-We provide results from QAE run on various IBM superconducting quantum computers and Honeywell's H1 trapped-ion quantum computer to show that the proposed model is a good fit for real-world experimental data.
-We then give an example of how to embed this noise model into any NISQ QAE algorithm, such that the amplitude estimation is ``noise-aware''.
+In this article, based on some simple and reasonable assumptions, we derive a Gaussian noise model for quantum amplitude estimation.
+We provide results from quantum amplitude estimation run on various IBM superconducting quantum computers and on Quantinuum's H1 trapped-ion quantum computer to show that the proposed model is a good fit for real-world experimental data.
+We also show that the proposed Gaussian noise model can be easily composed with other noise models in order to capture effects that are not well described by Gaussian noise.
+We give a generalized procedure for how to embed this noise model into any quantum-phase-estimation-free quantum amplitude estimation algorithm, such that the amplitude estimation is ``noise aware.''
+We then provide experimental results from running an implementation of noise-aware quantum amplitude estimation using data from an IBM superconducting quantum computer, demonstrating that the addition of ``noise awareness'' serves as an effective means of quantum error mitigation.

 [{

 }]